02: Herisau to Wattwil

 At the top of this green haven, spruces predominate, populating the trails and the surrounding hills.

 A bench, like an offering to weary travelers, stands atop the hill, in the shade of a majestic oak.
-We have only ascended 150 meters in altitude since crossing the Glatt.
+You have only ascended 150 meters in altitude since crossing the Glatt.
 But 150 meters over 2 kilometers is not negligible.

-Higher up, the grassy path winds to Nieschberg, following the course of a road that looms on the horizon. .
+Higher up, the grassy path winds to Nieschberg, following the course of a road that looms on the horizon.

 On the horizon, the village of Schwellbrunn timidly appears, promising a forthcoming stop on the Via Jacobi.
 Vast pastures spread around it, adorned with sturdy farms.